 8. Listen to your body

 The body tells you all you need to know.
 Pushing through minor discomfort when you start to exercise at 4-8 weeks (on average) is okay.
 If you feel pain, however, stop.
-If you are beginning an ‘extreme’ exercise routine in the first few months after surgery, it’s best to clear it with your surgeon before beginning.
+If you are beginning an ‘extreme’ exercise routine in the first few months after surgery, it’s wise to clear it with your surgeon first.
 The body needs time to heal.
 While exercise is beneficial, you do not want to cause stress or trauma to healing tissue and skin.
 Starting intense exercise too soon after surgery can even cause the incision to open.

-9. Best exercises for diastasis recti
+9. Exercises for diastasis recti

 10. Use products that help make post-op exercise easier